Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP 4.6.2 =
+- Easy shortcode copy and paste option in the settings.

 = 4.6.1 =
 - Apply floatval to shipping amount (if used) to prevent an error in PHP8 system.